exercism/c/docs/CONTRIBUTING.md

 This track has a test runner for Exercism v3!
 You can check it out [here][c-test-runner].

+Test runners provide a docker-ised method to run an exercise's tests against a students code in Exercism v3.
+This Docker approach helps to allow in-broswer coding by students.
+Read more about [test runners].

 [Exercism docs]: https://github.com/exercism/docs
 [contributing to a language track]: https://github.com/exercism/docs/blob/master/contributing-to-language-tracks/README.md
 [problem-specifications]: https://github.com/exercism/problem-specifications